Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 Polls can make it fun and easy for your attendees to interact with your church events, with your message, and even to simply just express themselves.
 Polling for meetings can also be an important tool for allowing the congregation take part in church decision making.

-Not only is it great for your attendees to engage with, but it’s also a huge help on your end, receiving feedback, gauging attendance, breaking the ice, or knowing who to reach out to with prayer.
+Not only is it great for your attendees to engage with, but it’s also a huge help on your end.
+You'll receive feedback, gauge attendance, break the ice, and know who to reach out to.
 With poll templates, a truly engaging service has never been easier.

 Another essential tool for hosts in making events, services, and small groups interactive is the Announcements Templates!
-If you’re looking for more ideas on ways to make the most of the Announcement Templates in Altar Live, we’ve got you covered too.
+If you’re looking for ways to make the most of the Announcement Templates in Altar Live, we’ve got you covered too.